 (a) Foreign investor’s payment account in Vietnamese Dong or foreign currency at a credit institution licensed to operate in Vietnam in order to transfer investment capital meeting lawful expenses during the stage of investment preparation in Vietnam according to written agreements among relevant parties; transfer investment capital abroad in case of falling to obtain an IRC or discontinues the implementation of investment project in Vietnam; conduct transactions on purchase of foreign currency, transfer of investment capital and lawful revenues abroad in the event the foreign-invested enterprise has to close its direct investment account due to its dissolution or operational termination, or assignment of investment capital changing the initial legal status of the FIE.
 Payment account in foreign currency may be foreign investor’s account for borrowing and repaying foreign loans;

-(b) (Direct or indirect) investment accounts in Vietnamese Dong or foreign currency selected by the FIE, foreign investor conducting capital contribution to, purchase of shares/ portion of capital contribution or participating in PPP or BCC contract.
+(b) DICA or IICA in Vietnamese Dong or foreign currency selected by the FIE; foreign investor conducting capital contribution to, purchase of shares/ portion of capital contribution in, local companies; or participating in PPP or BCC contracts.
 In principle, all the revenues and expenses related to investment activities, including capital contributions, must be made through this account.
-Direct investment account may be also the FIE’s account for borrowing and repaying foreign loans.
-In case where borrowing currency of a foreign loan does not correspond to that used by the FIE to open direct investment account, the FIE is permitted to open another direct investment account in the borrowing currency at the licensed bank where the 1st direct investment account is opened to implement the revenue and expenditure transactions relating to legitimate foreign loans and those relating to investment activities.
+DICA may be also the FIE’s account for borrowing and repaying foreign loans.

 (c) deposit bank account, and

 (d) off-shore foreign currency bank account, which includes: